 Which powdered protein supplement is best for you?

-Perhaps your doctor has advised you to cut back on red meat.
+Has your doctor has advised you to cut back on red meat?
 Maybe you realize that your cholesterol has increased in proportion to the number of burgers you’ve been eating.
 Whatever the reason, you might now be considering a powdered protein supplement.
 That market isle can be daunting.
 Let’s try to simplify the decision-making process by comparing powders from four primary sources.
 Before making significant diet changes, it is wise to consult a physician.
-In just one example, those with kidney problems may need to reduce their protein intake to prevent serious reactions.
+In one example, those with kidney problems may need to reduce their protein intake to prevent serious reactions.